top of page

 The farmer shrugged and turned away.

 Elric frowned at the back of his head.
 I oughtta jerk a knot in his tail.
 He glanced around at the commotion of the war camp.
-Archers restocked their quivers with arrows, swordsmen swiped whetstones across their blades, circles of soldiers honed their maneuvers in mock mêlée, others rushed to consume a bowl of steaming porridge for breakfast.
+Archers restocked their quivers with arrows, swordsmen swiped whetstones across their blades, circles of soldiers honed their maneuvers in mock mêlée, and others rushed to consume a bowl of steaming porridge for breakfast.
 I remember bein’ in a marsh fightin’ dragon-bloods, and it was dark.
 This has gotta be a right powerful dream.

 He slapped himself.
 Wake up, Elric.